johnrraymond/greatlibraryserver/readme.md

 sudo systemctl restart apache2
 ```

-# The Glorious End to Part 1

-The site should be working…. https://droplet.greatlibrary.io/admin/login/?next=/admin/  Login with you username and password.
+The site should be working…

+https://droplet.greatlibrary.io/admin/login/?next=/admin/  Login with you username and password.
-Part 2: Brownie / Web3

-# RUN INSECURE DEV SITE
+# To run dev site run a command like the following but change the port number:
 ```
 /home/john/bakerydemo$  .   .env && python3 manage.py runserver 0.0.0.0:9466
 ```

 ### WARNING DO NOT DO THIS STEP UNLESS YOU NEED TO